Syed Sultan Ali Mosque: Origin and establishment

 The exact origins of the mosque are not known.
-Local folklore and legends cite the origin of the mosque as being formerly being the house of the father (or grandfather) of Ahmad al-Rifa'i, Sayyid Sultan Ali, who was buried in it upon his passing.
-The Iraqi historian Muhammad Bahjat Athari says that the mosque was built over the grave of Sultan Ali ibn Ismail, the scholarly grandson of Ja'far al-Sadiq.
+Local folklore and legends cite the origin of the mosque as having formerly been the house of the father (or grandfather) of Ahmad al-Rifa'i, Sayyid Sultan Ali, who was buried in it upon his passing.
+The Iraqi historian Muhammad Bahjat 'Athari says that the mosque was built over the grave of Sultan Ali ibn Ismail, the scholarly grandson of Ja'far al-Sadiq.